cardano-foundation/CIPs/CIP-0008/README.md

 ### Requirements

-On top being usable for all cases mentioned in *Motivation*, we also desire the following to ensure it works well with hardware wallets:
+On top being usable for all cases mentioned in [Motivation](#motivation-why-is-this-cip-necessary), we also desire the following to ensure it works well with hardware wallets:

 - E1 - Low runtime memory environment
 - E2 - Low app size environment (cannot implement every cryptographic algorithm on the device or app size would be too big)